pPrecel/cloudagent/README.md

 ## Installation

-1. Verify and build program:
+1. Verify and build the program:

     ```bash
     make verify